Dragash Point

 Location of Greenwich Island in the South Shetland Islands.

 Topographic map of Livingston Island, Greenwich, Robert, Snow and Smith Islands.

 Dragash Point (нос Драгаш, ‘Nos Dragash’ \'nos 'dra-gash\) is the rocky point forming the south extremity of Dee Island in the South Shetland Islands, Antarctica.

-The point is named after the settlement of Dragash Voyvoda in Northern Bulgaria.
+The point is named after the settlement of Dragash Voyvoda in Nikopol Municipality, northern Bulgaria.